 The packages are really simple compared to most cable and satellite providers, and the channel lineups are extensive.
 I like the fact that the basic package includes National Geographic Channel (also available in HD).
 With Dish Network, only the most expensive package has NGC.

 Quality: Standard definition channels are as good as it gets as far as I’ve seen.
 High definition channels are also as good as I’ve seen.
-Verizon will have a real competitive advantage over cable and satellite providers when it comes to picture quality thanks to the ample bandwidth that FiOS can provide.
-VOD service is currently only offered in standard definition, so quality really suffers.
-Most new movies are in widescreen format, and since the broadcast is in standard definition, the movie only shows in a small centered rectangle when watching on an HDTV.
-Of course most TV’s can zoom in, but quality suffers again.
+Verizon will have a real competitive advantage over cable and satellite providers when it comes to picture quality thanks to the ample bandwidth that Fios can provide.
+Numerous HD titles are now available through VOD.
+This is only a recent addition, and a very welcome one.
+The only downside is a higher price for movies.
+New release movies cost up to $5.99 for HD.
+Purchased titles will be available to view for 24 hours.

 Set Top Boxes: From my experience the Motorola boxes are considerably better than the Scientific America boxes provided by many cable providers.
 With that being said, I still had problems with the Motorola boxes, mainly the QIP 6416 with DVR and HD capability.
-For starters the menu and usability is just average.
-TIVO users will probably not like it.
-No matter what you used before, this box will take some getting used to.
+Luckily the new Interactive Media Guide has made drastic improvements to the previous user interface.
+TiVo users will probably still prefer TiVo, but Verizon’s IMG is quite good.
+The IMG is unique to Verizon, so it will take some getting used to.

-The recording options are basic, but effective.
-I did not experience any issues with missed recordings.
-Like most DVR boxes, it allows you to record series in a certain time slot or only shows marked as new.
+The recording options are very effective.
+For whatever reason, I have had some missed recordings over the last 2 years, but not nearly as many I did with Dish Network.
+Like most DVR boxes, it allows you to record series in a certain time slot or only new shows (not re-runs).

 The Media Manager feature allows you to connect to a home computer and view photos and play music through the TV.
 You have to install a program on the computer that scans for compatible content.
 I did get this feature to work, and it can be useful, but I feel its more of a gimmick.
 I’ll stick to using my Logitech Music Anywhere Wireless Music System for listening to computer music in the living room.
 Seeing the photos on the living room TV is a neat feature, but it takes too much effort to put together slideshow each time.

-Other Features: FiOS offers something called FiOS widgets to expand the available features.
-Currently only two widgets are provided: a weather widget and traffic widget.
-With a click of a button, you can have this information appear on th screen .
+Other Features: Fios offers something called Fios widgets to expand the available features.
+Widgets can be setup to provide easy access to weather information, local traffic details, or your daily horoscope.
+There’s even an interactive widget that shows you what other Fios users in your area are watching most.
+With a click of a button, you can have this information appear on the screen .

 PIP is still a work in progress.
 I was not able to get it to work on my system.
 There are PIP buttons on the remote, and a DVR capable set top box should not have any trouble provide such a features, it just doesn’t seem to be enabled at this time.